arvidn/libtorrent/branches/libtorrent_utp/docs/manual.rst

 ``use_read_cache``, is set to true (default), the disk cache is also used to cache pieces read from disk.
 Blocks for writing pieces takes presedence.

+``explicit_read_cache`` defaults to 0.
+If set to something greater than 0, the disk read cache will not be evicted by cache misses and will explicitly be controlled based on the rarity of pieces.
+Rare pieces are more likely to be cached.
+This would typically be used together with ``suggest_mode`` set to ``suggest_read_cache``.
+The value is the number of pieces to keep in the read cache.
+If the actual read cache can't fit as many, it will essentially be clamped.

+``explicit_cache_interval`` is the number of seconds in between each refresh of a part of the explicit read cache.
+Torrents take turns in refreshing and this is the time in between each torrent refresh.
+Refreshing a torrent's explicit read cache means scanning all pieces and picking a random set of the rarest ones.
+There is an affinity to pick pieces that are already in the cache, so that subsequent refreshes only swaps in pieces that are rarer than whatever is in the cache at the time.

+``disk_io_write_mode`` and ``disk_io_read_mode`` determines how files are opened when they're in read only mode versus read and write mode.
+The options
+are:

+	* enable_os_cache
+		This is the default and files are opened normally, with the OS caching reads and writes.
+	* disable_os_cache_for_aligned_files
+		This will open files in unbuffered mode for files where every read and write would be sector aligned.
+Using aligned disk offsets is a requirement on some operating systems.
+	* disable_os_cache
+		This opens all files in unbuffered mode (if allowed by the operating system).
+		Linux and Windows, for instance, require disk offsets to be sector aligned, and in those cases, this option is the same as ``disable_os_caches_for_aligned_files``.

-``disk_io_no_buffer`` defaults to true.
-When set to true, files are preferred to be opened in unbuffered mode.
-This helps the operating system from growing its file cache indefinitely.
-Currently only files whose offset in the torrent is page aligned are opened in unbuffered mode.
-A page is typically 4096 bytes and since blocks in bittorrent are 16kB, any file that is aligned to a block or piece will get the benefit of be opened in unbuffered mode.
-It is therefore recommended to make the largest file in a torrent the first file (with offset 0) or use pad files to align all files to piece boundries.
+One reason to disable caching is that it may help the operating system from growing its file cache indefinitely.
+Since some OSes only allow aligned files to be opened in unbuffered mode, It is recommended to make the largest file in a torrent the first file (with offset 0) or use pad files to align all files to piece boundries.

 ``outgoing_ports``, if set to something other than (0, 0) is a range of ports used to bind outgoing sockets to.
 This may be useful for users whose router